Professional Development in Trauma Informed Care

 Q. Will I be able to teach a trauma sensitive yoga class after this training?

 You will be able to integrate a trauma informed lens into a yoga class (ie: Trauma Informed Yoga Class).
-You are required to take the 300-hr TCTSY Certification to teach a trauma sensitive yoga class through the Center for Trauma and Embodiment.
-Trauma Center-Trauma Sensitive Yoga is a trademarked modality with specific protocols.
+You will not be able to teach a trauma sensitive yoga class due to Trauma Center-Trauma Sensitive Yoga is a trademarked modality with specific protocols requiring additional training.

 Q. Will I be a certified Tensegrity Instructor?